 Lack of Information

-A lack of online information about your business is almost as bad as negative information.
+A lack of online information about your business is almost as bad as a negative result landscape.
 Your company will appear untrustworthy and inexperienced if potential customers can’t find any information about you.
 You’ll also be leaving the door wide open for negative content to fill the void.

 Embarrassing Photos & Videos

 Our unique Online Reputation Management service offers complete coverage to help you groom an ideal digital presence and restore your reputation.
-We are experts in on-page and off-page SEO, and we understand what it takes to rebalance your search landscape.
+We are experts in on-page and off-page search engine optimization (SEO), which is the practice of creating content strategically, taking into account factors such as keywords and links, so as to gain maximum visibility for you or your brand.
+Therefore, we understand what it takes to rebalance your search landscape.
 Let us help you build and execute a strategy to get you there.

-If you aren’t quite ready to make a decision, there are several essential things you can do right away to begin improving your reputation.
+If you aren’t quite ready to make a decision, there are several essential steps you can take right away to begin improving your reputation and digital marketing strategy.
 These tactics are only a small component of the complete strategy we can help you execute at enterprise scale.

-Use your social media accounts: While you don’t have to regularly post to all of your accounts, setting up profiles with images, logos and business information is a good start.
+Use your social media accounts: While you don’t have to regularly post to all of your accounts, expanding your social media presence by setting up profiles with images, logos, and business information is a good start.
 You should also commit to being active on any networks that make sense for your brand.

 Become an authority by writing guest posts: One way to expand your digital footprint and display your knowledge is to write guest posts for other websites.
 These articles shouldn’t be about you, but they should be credited to you so searchers can find them.

-Link to your most positive online results: Promote the best content about your brand by linking to it from highly trusted and authoritative sites.
-This will send a clear signal to search engines like Google and Bing that this content is relevant and popular, and should rank higher.
+Link to your most positive online results: Promote the best new content about your brand by linking to it from highly trusted and authoritative sites.
+This will send a clear signal to search engines like Google and Bing that this content is relevant and popular, and it should rank higher as a result.

-Sign up for Google alerts: Stay on top of brand mentions (good and bad) by using Google alerts.
+Sign up for Google Alerts: Stay on top of brand mentions (good and bad) by setting up Google Alerts.
 You’ll be notified whenever someone mentions your name or brand so you can react quickly.
+Alternatively or additionally, you can also sign up for the aptly-named Mention, another tool used to monitor everything said about you on the internet in real-time — and in 42 languages.